 Although they can reach up to 6 metres in their natural outdoor habitat, they’ll only ever get to about 1.5/2 metres when grown indoors (and even this will take years and years) so you don’t need to worry about it getting too big to handle.

 Find out more in our Dragon Tree care guide.

-Find out more in our Fiddle Leaf Fig care guide.
+Find out more in our African Mask Plant care guide.

 Believed to bring luck, Jade Plants are one of the most popular succulent varieties.
 They are best known for their oval-shaped leaves and strong stems which become quite woody as they mature.

 When it comes to caring for your Jade Plants, the top two things to remember is to give it a spot that gets ample sunshine throughout the day as well as making sure the potting mix has fully dried out before watering again as they are susceptible to root rot if you’re not careful.
 Jade Plants are quite slow growers though, so even if the environment and care routine are perfect, they may only grow a few inches per year.

 Find out more in our Jade Plant care guide.

 There are hundreds of Air Plant varieties for you to fall in love with, all with relatively similar care requirements.
 If you haven’t already guessed from the name, Air Plants are pretty different to most other houseplant types as they don’t grow in soil.
 Instead, all they need is regular misting and the occasional bath to survive!